 If you care at all about yourself, your family, or the well-being of your children, consider the very real fact that the more psychologically fit and physically healed you are on all levels (social, mental, spiritual, emotional, financially, psychologically, spiritually, and more), the better a person you are to have in THEIR group?

 Bottom line, you hinder rather than help others when and if you fail to treat yourself in such a way that reflects self-care rather than the selfishness of abject neglect.

 To save your family, take better care of yourself — personally, physically, emotionally, spiritually, and socially.

 Save you.
-Honest — if there is God that pays attention, why on earth would he want you to do anything less that life a healthy, abundant life filled with joy?
+Honest — if there is a God that pays attention, why on earth would he want you to do anything less than living a healthy, abundant life filled with joy?